restatedev/vscode-extension/README.md

 ## 🚀 Get me started

-* Download the extension here:
-* Use `npx -y @restatedev/create-app@latest && cd restate-node-template` to bootstrap the Restate template
+* Use `npx -y @restatedev/create-app@latest && cd restate-node-template && npm install` to bootstrap the Restate template
-* `npm install` to install the dependencies
 * `code .` to start VSCode
+* Install the extension from https://marketplace.visualstudio.com/items?itemName=slinkydeveloper.restate-vscode-unofficial
 * Now press `F5` (`Run > Start Debugging`).
 The example will start, and together with it the restate-server will be downloaded and started.
+* Explore the available features by typing `Restate` in the commands bar.

 ## ✨ Features